Wednesday, May 28, 2014

 Fritz Geiges was one of the founders of the still-existing Breisgau Geschichtsverein (historical society) Schau-ins-Land in his youth.
 The first edition of the society's annual book carries his handwriting, and he made nearly all of the drawings.

-Kaiser-Wilhelm-Gedächtniskirche (memorial church).
-Wilhelm was impressed and attributed to Fritz the title of professor.
+During his life, Fritz was a workaholic and was known throughout the 2nd Reich for his "historicizing art."
+At the invitation of Emperor Wilhelm II, he conceived the decoration of Berlin's Kaiser-Wilhelm-Gedächtniskirche (memorial church).
+Wilhelm was impressed and attributed the title of professor to Fritz.
 He was so proud that he signed all of his future works with Professor Fritz Geiges.

 In 1890, Geiges restored the sculptures in Freiburg's Minster Church port.
 Before, he had made watercolor paintings of all the objects.
-Based on these paintings, a second restoration of the sculptures was started in 2001 and terminated in 2004, i.e., the Mediaeval figures were cleaned and restored to the state Geiges had documented in the late 19th century.
-The Münsterbauverein took the occasion of the 10th anniversary of the second restoration to honor Fritz Geiges with an exhibition, a series of lectures, and guided tours:
+Based on these paintings, a second restoration of the sculptures began in 2001.
+It was completed in 2004, i.e., the Medieval figures were cleaned and restored to the state Geiges had documented in the late 19th century.
+The Münsterbauverein took the occasion of the 10th anniversary of the second restoration to honor Fritz Geiges with an exhibition, a series of lectures, and guided tours: Gothic in the Workshop.

 Honoring Professor Fritz Geiges: